 The purchase of this sporty roadster has more to do with style.
 Maybe the buyer considered themselves conservative in terms of finances their entire life, and wanted to purchase a car of luxury and sport.

-Honorable mention: Ferrari Testarossa, Porche 911, Maserati, Mercedes SL 550, Dodge Charger
+Honorable mentions: Ferrari Testarossa, Porche 911, Maserati, Mercedes SL 550, Dodge Charger.

 While this theory has been critiqued heavily since its inception, American culture liberally utilizes the term despite its absence from scholarly psychology.

 Since the mid-life crisis is cultural and historical, its meaning shifts based on context.
 Thus one of the most important ways to see how the midlife crisis is viewed in our time is by examining the purchases of the accused person.
 Hence, buying a Mustang.

 The “midlife crisis” may be a mythological construct, but feeling the pressure of considering oneself “over-the-hill” may convince a person to purchase a vehicle in order to re-live the past or show their success.

 Most likely, it is the case that they feel the “midlife crisis” because it is ingrained in cultural narratives, even if the term no longer is endorsed by psychologist.
 But culture is real.

 Do people experience a real “midlife crisis?”
 And when they do, will they buy one of these cars?
 We think so.